akittana/aws-virtual-bastion/README.md

 # Overview
-ssmTerminal is a javascript client that provides an interactive terminal to EC2 instances using the AWS Systems Manager (SSM) API. ssmTerminal can be used as a virtual bastion host to provide shell access (bash or powershell for linux and windows respectively) to EC2 instances without exposing SSH or listening on any ports on the instances.
+A web based terminal for EC2 instances that does not require SSH or any other inbound connections to the instaces.
+Instead it uses the AWS Systems Manager (SSM) API to run commands on the instances (bash or powershell).

 Key Features:
  1. Secure interactive command-line shell in the browser without exposing any ports on the instance.